|

 This 'conscience' issue Paul mentioned: Modern doctors are trained to put people under guilt to force them to change their diet.
 Guilt is only useful if it is based on truth and reality.

-So it abundantly obvious that a devout Jew, Christian, or Muslim, particularly if he is a fundamentalist, believing in the literal word of 'The Book', can never be a vegan without denying the word of God.
+It is abundantly obvious that a devout Jew, Christian, or Muslim, particularly if he or she is a fundamentalist, believing in the literal word of the Bible or Quran, can never be a vegan without denying the word of his or her God.